roboshivam1/roboshivam1/README.md

 # CHALKDUST TEACHES ITSELF TO DRAW

-<sub>*A pipeline that turns a script into a narrated animation, and the one architectural bet holding it together*</sub>

 <sub>**BY SHIVAM** · STAFF ENGINEER, NIGHT EDITOR, ONLY EMPLOYEE</sub>

-The scrappy version worked exactly well enough to expose the problem: a model writing Manim code freehand produces animations that overlap, overflow and wander off-frame.
-The rebuild inverts it.
-The model no longer authors animation code — it **selects and parameterizes hand-written, layout-safe components** through a JSON spec that gets validated before anything renders.
+A model writing Manim code freehand produces animations that overlap and wander off-frame.
+So it no longer writes the code — it **selects and parameterizes hand-written, layout-safe components** through a validated spec.
+Audio is measured before anything renders, so every duration comes from real speech.

-Audio is generated first, so every duration in the timeline derives from measured speech rather than a guess.
-Content-addressed caching, parallel beat rendering, draft and final quality tiers, a bounded repair loop, and a human gate before publish.

-Three verticals: science explainers, CS fundamentals, JEE Advanced solutions.
+<sub>Science explainers · CS fundamentals · JEE Advanced</sub>

 </td>
 <td width="28%" valign="top">